Businesses will generate more revenue if their information technology and marketing professionals strategize more effectively.

 4 Recommendations to Avoid Spending Too Much on IT – To take advantage of big cost savings in information technology, a study says businesses need to change their buying habits.

-11 Tips for the Best Business Mobile Web Site — The use of smartphones and tablets is skyrocketing, especially among Millennials — young adults aged 32 and under.
+11 Tips for the Best Business Mobile Web Site — The use of smartphones and tablets is skyrocketing, especially among Millennials.
 The majority of mobile aficionados use their devices to access the Internet.

 “Soon the digital divide will not be between the haves and the have-nots.
 It will be between the know-hows and the non-know-hows.”